METEO 3 Lesson 12 Images

 Text description of the water vapor image from 00Z on August 27, 2010 image.

-The image is a black and white satellite view showing cloud formations over a large coastal area.
-The main features are swirling cloud patterns over water, indicative of a dynamic weather system.
-The coastline is visible, delineated with a thin white line, showing the boundary between the land and the sea.
-Several cloud masses exhibit a centralized, spiral-like appearance surrounded by lighter, dispersed clouds.
-Small, white crosses are scattered uniformly across the image, likely indicating reference points or data markers.
-The overall texture of the clouds varies from dense and bright white to more dispersed and diffuse gray shades, indicating different cloud densities and altitudes.
+The image is a black‑and‑white satellite view showing cloud formations over western coastal Africa.
+Swirling cloud patterns appear over the ocean, indicating a dynamic weather system.
+The coastline is visible and outlined with a thin white line, marking the boundary between land and sea.
+Several cloud masses display a centralized, spiral‑like structure surrounded by lighter, more dispersed clouds.
+Small white crosses are evenly scattered across the image, marking longitude and latitude lines.
+The cloud textures range from dense, bright white areas to more diffuse gray regions, suggesting variations in cloud density and altitude.
+Parts of South America are also visible in the bottom‑left corner, outlined in white.

 Tropical Cyclone Ingredients: Part II